Dat09vn/IPC/Poco.md

 The Poco Net library provides a rich set of classes for network programming in C++, including support for protocols like HTTP, TCP, UDP, and more.
 These classes make it easier to build network-enabled applications without handling the low-level details of socket programming directly.

 **1. TCP Communication**

+Provides classes to implement TCP-based communication for both client and server applications.

-- Poco::Net::StreamSocket: Represents a TCP socket for connection-based communication.
+- Poco::Net::StreamSocket: Used for creating and managing TCP connections.
-- Example usage: Create a TCP client or server.
-- Poco::Net::ServerSocket: Used to create a TCP server that listens for incoming connections.
+- Poco::Net::ServerSocket: Listens for incoming connections on a TCP port.
+- Poco::Net::SocketReactor: Supports non-blocking, event-driven socket communication (ideal for high-performance applications).
+- Poco::Net::SocketAcceptor: Manages multiple client connections in a server.

 **2. HTTP Client and Server**

 - Poco::Net::HTTPClientSession: Used to create an HTTP client to send HTTP requests and receive responses.
 - Poco::Net::HTTPRequest and Poco::Net::HTTPResponse: Represent the request and response in an HTTP transaction.
 - Poco::Net::HTTPServer: Allows you to build an HTTP server.
+- Poco::Net::HTTPRequestHandler: Handles individual HTTP requests.
+- Poco::Net::HTTPServerRequest and Poco::Net::HTTPServerResponse: Encapsulate an HTTP request and response.

 **3. UDP Communication**

+Provides classes for User Datagram Protocol (UDP), suitable for connectionless communication where low latency is more important than reliability.
 - Poco::Net::DatagramSocket: Represents a UDP socket for connectionless communication.
 - Example usage: Create a UDP client or server.

+**5. WebSocket Support**

+Enables real-time, full-duplex communication over WebSocket connections.
+- Poco::Net::WebSocket: Manages WebSocket connections for sending and receiving messages.
+- Poco::Net::HTTPRequest and Poco::Net::HTTPResponse: Used to establish the WebSocket connection.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 **5. Event-Driven Programming**